LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-More recently, the Russian invasion in Ukraine and the subsequent migration of Ukrainian refugees into Germany triggered another spike in public solidarity, albeit much less prominent \parencite{Weber2024}.
-In our data, solidarity increases slightly in 2022, followed by a continued, rapid decline. \textcite{Bojarskich2025} identified several factors promoting anti-solidarity towards Ukraine, such as conspiracy mentality and populist voting, but also fears about economic and societal consequences, indicating exchange-based (insufficient contribution) or group-based (competition between groups) anti-solidarity \ak{(Example 18 ).} \ak{Additionally, anti-Ukrainian framing in parliamentary debates may have been reinforced by the AfD's long-standing pro-Russian alignment \citep{arzheimer2023russia}, including opposition to sanctions and calls to end German military aid to Ukraine.}

-In contrast to the postwar period, (anti-)solidarity shifts in the German parliament between 2009 and 2025 appear less attached to specific legislative initiatives.
-Because of Germany's membership in the European Union, migration policy has become more complex and is negotiated between European institutions and member states \parencite {geddes2020migration}.
+More recently, the Russian invasion of Ukraine and the resulting arrival of Ukrainian refugees in Germany, marking the largest net migration since 1950 \citep{Atanisev2024}, triggered another, though less prominent, spike in public solidarity \citep{Weber2024}.
+In our data, solidarity increases slightly in 2022, followed by a continued decline. \citet{Bojarskich2025} identified several factors promoting anti-solidarity towards Ukraine among the German public, such as conspiracy mentality (i.e.\, receptivity to contrarian narratives and disinformation emphasizing the risks of supporting Ukraine) and support for populist parties, but also fears about economic and societal consequences, indicating \emph{group-based} (competition between groups) or \emph{exchange-based} (insufficient contribution) anti-solidarity (\exref{20221019-bt-20-062-02988}).
+Anti-Ukrainian framing may also have been reinforced by the AfD's pro-Russian stance, including opposition to sanctions and military aid \citep{arzheimer2023russia}.
+In contrast to the postwar period, (anti-)solidarity shifts between 2009 and 2025 appear less tied to specific legislation, likely because much of German migration policy is negotiated at the EU level \citep{geddes2020migration}.
 Additionally, the AfD integrated anti-migrant talking points across a wide range of legislative topics.
-As such, we do not look deeper into specific laws passed during this time frame but rather focus on the trends for specific parties.
+As such, we focus less on legislation and more on party-specific trends.